Comprehensive Salary Management Guide: 2026

 Artificial Intelligence and Payroll Automation

-International Mobility and Cross-border Payroll
+International Mobility and Cross-Border Payroll

 Personal Data Protection and Payroll: GDPR in Practice

-- Keep an up-to-date processing register (art.
+- Keep a record of processing activities up to date (art.
 30 GDPR).

-- Designate a DPO if the volume of processed data justifies it.
+- Designate a DPO if the volume of data processed justifies it.

-- Limit access to payroll data to authorized persons only (minimization principle).
+- Limit access to payroll data to only authorized persons (minimization principle).

 - Delete data at the end of legal retention periods.